-All World Vision UK representatives, partners, contractors and suppliers are made aware of their individual responsibility to uphold this Policy.
-Any person who is concerned, suspects or is made aware of a safeguarding incident, should report the matter immediately to:
+All staff and World Vision UK representatives are made aware of their individual responsibility to uphold this Policy.
+Any member of staff or World Vision UK representative who is concerned, suspects or is made aware of a safeguarding incident, should report the matter immediately to:

-(a) The World Vision UK Safeguarding Manager (Susan Cole: Phone 01908 841008 / Mobile +44(0)
+(a) The World Vision UK Safeguarding Manager (Susan Cole: Phone 01908 841008 / Mobile +44(0) 7808476697/ Emergency phone Mobile +44(0) 07769490449 / Email Susan.cole@worldvision.org.uk);

-Email Susan.cole@worldvision.org.uk).

-- (b) The National Office safeguarding lead (when in country) or - (c) Via World Vision Whistle Blowing freephone number 08000328483 or e-mail www.worldvision.ethicspoint.com
+- (b) The National Office safeguarding lead (when in country); or - (c) Via World Vision's Whistle Blowing freephone number (08000328483) or website (www.worldvision.ethicspoint.com).